SyphonArch/flash1dkmeans/README.md

 - **Two clusters**: $O(\log{n})$
   ($+ O(n)$ for prefix sum calculation if not provided, $+ O(n \cdot \log {n})$ for sorting if not sorted)
 - **$k$ clusters**: $O(k ^ 2 \cdot \log {k} \cdot \log {n}) + O(i \cdot \log {n} \cdot k)$
-  (The first term is for k-means++ initialization, and the latter for Lloyd's algorithm)
+  (The first term is for greedy k-means++ initialization, and the latter for Lloyd's algorithm)
   ($+ O(n)$ for prefix sum calculation if not provided, $+ O(n \cdot \log {n})$ for sorting if not sorted)

 This is a significant improvement over common k-means implementations.